 It is possible to be given emergency treatment to take along if traveling to remote places and use it to treat suspected malaria until medical care is available.

 Malaria prophylaxis is the preventive treatment of malaria.
-The main ways to prevent malaria are through taking chemoprophylaxis (malaria pills) and avoidance of mosquito bites.
+The main ways to prevent malaria are through taking malaria pills, known as chemoprophylaxis, and avoidance of mosquito bites.

 There is currently no malaria vaccine available, though development efforts for several malaria vaccines are ongoing.